sandi7s/LoggerWebApp/README.md

  -Create user role and give permissions user, logEntryes, and projects
 ![User roles](Screenshot1.png)

-user can then log in and create projects from ui
+-user can then log in and create projects from ui -logs can be added from api, project id is needed
 ![Homepage](Screenshot2.png)

-logs can be added from api